Inclusion

 General inclusion statement

-At the Shrewsbury Triratna Buddhist Centre we believe that the Buddha’s teachings should be available to all.
+At the Shrewsbury Triratna Buddhist Centre, we believe that the Buddha’s teachings should be available to all.
 And we are committed to playing our part in making them so.
-However, we recognise that for some people there will barriers to attending our centre, both visible and invisible.
-We are committed to working to minimise these barriers organisationally in order to provide an environment that is as fully inclusive as we can.
+However, we recognise that for some people there will be barriers to attending our centre, both visible and invisible.
+We are committed to minimising these barriers organisationally to provide an environment as fully inclusive as we can.
 However, we recognise that not all barriers to inclusivity will have been removed at this level.
 Sometimes we may simply have missed something or not foreseen your individual needs.
-Also, we do not wish to impose our perception of what may be experienced as a barrier by you.
-Therefore, we also invite you to engage with us directly to help us address your specific access and inclusion concerns to enable your full and effective participation in our activities.
+Also, we do not wish to impose our perception of what may be a barrier to you.
+We invite you to reach out to us directly so we can address your specific access and inclusion concerns and support your full and effective participation in our activities.
 We suggest you discuss your access and inclusion needs with any member of the centre team, whose names and contact details are listed on the About us page of this site and in the centre itself.

 When might we not be inclusive

 Not every aspect of our programme is open to everyone.
 Some activities are only open to specific groups of people.
-We do this to create contexts that support engagement and depth of practice amongst those people.
-This will be transparent in our programme.
+We do this to create contexts that support engagement and deepen practice for those people.
+We'll make this transparent in our programme.
 There will always be other aspects of our programme that are open to everyone.

 Occasionally, an individual’s needs will conflict either with the legitimate needs of another individual or the legitimate needs of the sangha as a whole.
-Or, we may simply not have the resources available to meet the presented needs.
-When this happens, we will work to resolve the conflict as best we can or provide / suggest alternatives.
+Or we may simply not have the resources to meet the needs presented.
+When this happens, we will work to resolve the conflict as best we can or provide/suggest alternatives.
 However, understand that it might not always be possible to meet every need.
-If this happens we will do our best to explain clearly why we have not been able to meet your needs, or why we feel they are incompatible with the conditions we need to deliver the proposed activity.
+If this happens, we will do our best to clearly explain why we have not been able to meet your needs, or why we believe they are incompatible with the conditions required to deliver the proposed activity.
 If you do not agree with our given reasons, please speak to a member of the team, as above.